 - Thread Sanitizer

 - Thread Sanitizer (TSan) is a fast data race detector for C/C++ programs.
 It uses a compile-time instrumentation to check all non-race-free memory access at runtime.
 Unlike other tools, it understands compiler-builtin atomics and synchronization and therefore provides very accurate results with no real false positives.
 More information on how TSan works can be found on the Thread Sanitizer wiki.

 - TPS is an end to end test for Sync.
 It's name stands for Testing and Profiling tool for Sync (which is a misnomer, since it doesn't do any profiling), and it should not be confused with the similarly named tests in Talos.

-- Web Replay is a project to allow Firefox content processes to record their behaviour, replay it later, and rewind to earlier states.
+- Web Replay allows Firefox content processes to record their behavior, replay it later, and rewind to earlier states.
 Replaying processes preserve all the same JS behavior, DOM structures, graphical updates, and most other behaviors that occurred while recording.
-The browser's JS debugger can be used to inspect and control the replay.
-Currently only macOS is supported.

 - Zest is an experimental specialized scripting language (also known as a domain-specific language) developed by the Mozilla security team and is intended to be used in web oriented security tools.

 The language is written in JSON, but we do not expect people to write Zest in this format - it is designed to be a visual language.
 The core language does not define any graphical representation - that is expected to be defined by the tools that integrate Zest.